 Each student's professional development is reviewed throughout their course of studies and training in the clinical program.
 Clinical faculty are encouraged to provide feedback to students regarding their performance and progress on an ongoing basis.
-The document "Scientist-Practitioner Competencies" found in the Handbook of the Clinical Psychology Program are the professional skills and competencies to be developed on a developmental basis over the course of the student's education and training in the clinical program.
+The document series "Profession-Wide Competencies" for years 1-4+ of the program are on the Clinical Shared Drive under "Student Development Meeting."
+Copies of 4th year forms found in the Handbook of the Clinical Psychology Program are the professional skills and competencies to be developed on a developmental basis over the course of the student's education and training in the clinical program.
 Relatedly, the policies regarding academic standards as specified by Saint Louis University's Graduate Education Catalog are also considered as informing the student of the expectations and requirements for successful progression toward the Ph.D. degree.